 I've received some criticism that, in certain situations in a late round of certain brackets, it is advantageous to lose a game in order to skip ahead to a later round.
 However, I believe that in practice it is never an advantage to lose a game in these kinds of elimination tournaments.

 Boardgames are challenging to design a tournament for because there are up to six players per game and there are often ties for finishing order.
-I've attempted an elimination design for boardgames that play well with 5, 4, or 3 players.
+I've developed an elimination design for boardgames that play well with 5, 4, or 3 players.
 And I've written a program that you can use as a tool to help run the tournament.

 Elimination Tournaments Requiring a Fixed Number of Wins